stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 end the entire atmosphere surrounding me had shifted from day to evening.
 This was more obvious to me in a series of mental impressions than in what I actually witnessed, for the small house was lonely under the grey skies, and there was sometimes a beating wind that came out of the ocean bearing moisture.
-The sun was displaced by long intervals of cloudiness&mdash;layers of grey mist beyond whose unknown depth the sun lay cut off.
+The sun was displaced by long intervals of cloudiness--layers of grey mist beyond whose unknown depth the sun lay cut off.
 Though it might glare with the old intensity above that enormous veil, it could not penetrate.
 The beach was a prisoner in a hueless vault for hours at a time, as if something of the night were welling into other hours.